ibm-cloud-docs/Cloudant/guides/replication_guide.md

 {:codeblock}

 ### Many simultaneous replications
+{: #many-simultaneous-replications}

-It is easy to forget that you previously set-up replication between two databases, and so create extra replication processes in error.
+It is easy to forget that you previously set up replication between two databases, and so create extra replication processes in error.
 Each replication job is independent of the other, so {{site.data.keyword.cloudant_short_notm}} does not prevent you from doing creating extra replication processes.